Voigt transformations in retrospect: missed opportunities?: Voigt --- a missing link in the Einstein-Poincar e mysterious connection?

 From the modern perspective, Poincar\'{e}'s treatment of the Lorentz group in his last pre-Einstein papers \cite{15,16} is extraordinary advanced and modern \cite{9,17}.
 In some sense, Poincar\'{e} was far ahead of his time.
 Perhaps very few physicists (if any) at that time had enough mathematical background to duly appreciate Poincar\'{e}'s achievements.
 Besides, Poincar\'{e}'s 1906 Rendiconti paper \cite{16} was both ``rather long (47 pages) and technically quite complex, especially in the final section'' where ``many of the key new results of Poincar\'{e} on Relativity are contained'' \cite{18}.
 However, Hermann Minkowski was undoubtedly among those who were capable to appreciate Poincar\'{e}'s writings.
 And a blatant fact, which leaves us almost speechless, is that Poincar\'{e}'s name was never mentioned in Minkowski's famous Cologne lecture ``Raum und Zeit''.

-Minkowski's September 21st, 1908, lecture ``Space and Time'' was a crucial event in the history of relativity.
+Minkowski's September 21st, 1908, lecture ``Space and Time'' was a crucial event in the history of relativity \footnote{Annalen der Physik in 2008 (vol. 17, issues 9 and 10, pp. 613-852) published a collection of articles written to celebrate the 100th anniversary of the Minkowski's 1908 lecture.
+We cite two articles from this collection (by Damour and by Kastrup) in this manuscript.
+However, readers can find other articles from this collection also interesting.}.
 In a sense, the appearance of the Einstein's paper \cite{1} was an unexpected and peculiar event which changed the natural flow of ideas of contemporary physics.
 Suppose Einstein had not existed.
 How would our understanding of space-time physics have developed then?
 In an interesting essay \cite{19} L\'{e}vy-Leblond tried to answer this question.
 His conclusion is that ``apart from a few details perhaps, the formalism, that is, the notations and equations, would be very similar to ours today.
 But the language and, underneath, the words and the ideas we would use could be rather different.
 Many familiar terms, beginning with 'relativity' itself, might be absent from our vocabulary'' \cite{19}.
 In this respect, Minkowski's Cologne lecture constitutes the shift of focus from reference frames and relativity of lengths and time intervals towards the modern concepts of symmetry and associated space-time geometry.
 After the Cologne lecture, relativity was gradually but firmly embarked on the royal way leading to the modern understanding of special relativity as the Minkowskian chronogeometry of the 4-dimensional flat space-time.

 Initially Einstein was skeptical about Minkowski's innovations and called them ``superfluous learnedness'' \cite{20}.
 According to Sommerfeld's recollections, he said on one occasion: ``Since the mathematicians have invaded the relativity theory, I do not understand it myself any more'' \cite{21}.
 However, as early as 1912 Einstein fully appreciated the strength of Minkowski's 4-dimensional approach.
 At that year he wrote to Sommerfeld: ``I am now occupied exclusively with the gravitational problem, and believe that I can overcome all difficulties with the help of a local mathematician friend [Marcel Grossmann].
 But one thing is certain, never before in my life have I troubled myself over anything so much, and that I have gained great respect for mathematics, whose more subtle parts I considered until now, in my ignorance, as pure luxury!
 Compared with this problem, the original theory of relativity is childish'' \cite{21}.